bcurran3/ChocolateyPackages/chocolateypowershell/readme.md

 Just click the **ChocolateyPowerShell** icon on your desktop and hit yes to the UAC and then you can start entering and using Chocolatey [functions](https://chocolatey.org/docs/helpers-reference).
 NOTE: There are environmental variables you will need to declare such as $packageName etc. that will be required by many functions.

 ### CHANGELOG:
+* 0.0.2.3 - new icon by Teknowledgist.
+Thanks!
 * 0.0.2.2 - remove forceful load of chocolatey-core extension (it'll load automatically with any other extensions)
 * 0.0.2.1 - minor cosmetic and help improvements
 * 0.0.2 - now bypasses system execution policy, added choco-shortcuts-winconfig support, added help, clean up